Orchestra / Instrumental

 Orchestral students who are preparing for a professional orchestral audition may have the opportunity to participate in an orchestral excerpt master class led by Music Director Robert Spano.
 Students must be nominated for participation by their Aspen teacher.
 Space is limited.

-Orchestral students may participate in the Aspen Chamber Music program.
+Orchestral students may participate in the AMFS Aspen Chamber Music program.
 Click here for details.

 Aspen Chamber Symphony